 05 of 07

 The number of teeth per inch (TPI) is often used as a rule-of-thumb for determining how smooth or fast the saw blade will cut.
-More teeth means a smoother (but probably slower) cut, whereas fewer teeth per inch equates to a more aggressive cutting action.
+More teeth mean a smoother (but probably slower) cut, whereas fewer teeth per inch equate to more aggressive cutting action.
 In this woodworking tip, learn how to determine the ideal number of teeth-per-inch your saw blades should have for any style of cut.

 06 of 07